 1. Mistake: Not writing a cover letter

-You need to write a cover letter every time you apply for a role – every time - unless the application process specifies not to.
+As a job seeker, you need to tailor your cover letter every time you apply for a role – every time - unless the application process specifies not to.
 This is your first chance to impress the reader – don’t tell them you are someone who cuts corners, especially on the first requirement.

 2. Does your cover letter have the wrong name, wrong title or wrong

-Always take the time to find out who is responsible for filling the position, then address your cover letter to them specifically, including the title or reference number of the role you are applying for.
+Always take the time to find out who is responsible for filling the position - who is the hiring manager?
+Then address your cover letter to them specifically, including the title or reference number of the role you are applying for.
 You can do better than “To whom it may concern”.
 Read over your cover letter again before you hit submit to ensure you are sending it to the right person and place – missing crucial details like the name of your potential employer’s firm is not going to make them want to hire you.
 Worse still, putting in the name of their competitor, who you previously applied for a job with, and then forgetting to update the letter is unforgivable!

 3. Avoid spelling and grammar mistakes